Mobility-Mapper/about-website/README.md

 ### Typography

-The main font used on the website is Open Sans pairs well with
+The main font used on the website is Open Sans with Sans Serif as the backup in case the former is not imported successfully.
+Bitter is used for the headings, as suggested by Figma as a complementary pairing with Open Sans, with Serif as the backup. pairs well with

 Figma